Sorin-Jayaweera/Harvey-Mudd-College-Sorin-s-Class-Notes/Quotes and Colloquialisms.md

 "I don't think we learned any physics along the way" 9/17/2025 "semi-latus rectum" 9/24/2025
-"Whatever you think it is, its the exact opposite" 10/1/2025
+"Whatever you think it is, its the exact opposite" 10/1/2025 "Ansatz is German for  pretentious guess" 10/20/2025

 ### Sharon:
 "I know your teeth"
+"I think physics is extremely lickable and these people lack imagination"

 ### Sahakian:
 This is the kind of formula that, if you memorize, can impress the opposite sex in a bar.